Porosalmentie 313, 58900 Rantasalmi, Eastern Finland

 When we asked for any vegan snacks, there was a vegan blueberry pie just made and waiting for us – what a surprise!
 Couldn’t resist it, even though I had just stuffed myself for lunch.
 And it was delicious!

-It was a lovely end to our spa day!
+A lovely end to our spa day!